ugurkankya/example_tasks_php/readme.md

     skip static variables and methods, better testability skip method parameter defaults, less complexity
-    superglobals are only used in bootstrap (index.php) late initialization of objects using a static DI container (e.g. reduce duration database connections) use minimized alpine containers whenever possible
+    superglobals are only used in bootstrap (index.php) late initialization of objects using a static DI container (e.g. reduce duration of database connections) use minimized alpine containers whenever possible
     test code coverage >99%
     SOLID, DRY, KISS, you build it you own it